-- 1. Main Streets and Local Streets.
-Where parcels are bounded by a main street and perpendicular street, buildings shall be located at the street intersection.
-For parcels with frontage only on one street or if a building is already located at the street intersection, the new building shall be located immediately adjacent to existing building to create a continuous building façade with adjacent buildings.
-Street frontage requirements for main street are a minimum of 70 percent of the lot frontage.
-Off-street parking shall be located behind buildings fronting main street, either on surface or tuck under lot, parking structure, or at a central off-site parking facility located within the TC boundary. - 2.
-If a parcel fronts two or more different street design classifications, the primary building entrance shall front the following in order of priority: main street, local street, collector street. - 3.
-Minimum building frontage requirements for a local street shall be 25 percent if the development also fronts main street. - 4.
-Minimum building frontage requirements for a local street shall be 50 percent if the development fronts another local street. - 5.
-For parcels that do not front a main street or a local street, the minimum building frontage shall occupy a minimum 50 percent of the lot frontage. - 6.
-The Development Review Board may approve variations from building placement standards if existing development, physical constraints, or site circulation and access are infeasible.
-If the Development Review Board determines that a variation from building placement standards is required, building placement should be prioritized as follows: - a.
-If the development is adjacent to main street, the primary frontage of the building shall remain on main street with variation from this standard occurring on a side street.
+- Main Streets and Local Streets.
+For parcels adjacent to Main Streets, buildings shall be located at public street intersections.
+Street frontage requirements for Main Streets are a minimum of 70 percent of the lot frontage.
+Off street parking shall be located behind buildings fronting Main Street, either on surface or tuck under lot, parking structure, or at a central off-site parking located with the TC boundary. - If a parcel fronts two or more different street design classifications, the primary building entrance shall front the following in order of priority: Main Street, Local Street, Collector Street, Arterial Street. - Minimum building frontage requirements for a Local Street shall be 25 percent if the development also fronts Main Street. - 4.
+Minimum building frontage requirements for a Local Street shall be 50 percent if the development front another local street. - 5.
+For parcels that do not front a Main Street or a Local Street, the minimum building frontage shall occupy a minimum 50 percent of the lot frontage.